How much does your college major matter? The answer varies a lot, depending on which industry you’re trying to break into.

 Staying persistent and goal-oriented

 I went the very boring route of environmental engineering (yaaaaay being a PAID tree hugger).
 The most important thing I learned from college was how to get kicked in the teeth and knocked down and spit out the blood and keep going cause mama’s got a problem set due in a day.
 (And how to effectively google things.
-I’m considered the Microsoft expert because I googled it and clicked on the first link.)– Donor McKenzie
+I’m considered the Microsoft expert because I googled it and clicked on the first link.)– Patron McKenzie

 I’m an engineer.
 I went to school for six long years for it.
 I have struggled for years with impostor syndrome and nearly quit to go live among the trees and goats of Jamaica.
 BUT!
 I persevered, and somehow I found a job that lets me put my loves of project management, traveling, and talking on the phone to good use.